Packaging sourcing guide

 Match resin to the product inside

 A bottle that works for shampoo may fail for edible oil, chemicals, supplements, hot fill, or fragrance.
-The first sourcing step is to match resin, cap, liner, and decoration method to the product formula and filling process.
+The first sourcing step is to match resin, cap, liner, decoration method, and testing method to the product formula and filling process.

 - Use PET when clarity and shelf appearance matter, but confirm food-contact or cosmetic documents when claims require them.